accessdigital/wilson/themes/wilson_theme_starterkit/README.md

   - checks code in JS files against a set of rules defined in `eslintrc.json`
 - `babel`
   - compiles ECMAScript 6 code from JS files in `source/js` into ECMAScript 5 compatible JS files in `dist/js`
+  - minifies JS (if in production mode)

+If this command is run in production mode and has `NODE_ENV=production` set (e.g. as part of `npm run build:dist`), the additional script will also be run:
+- `prettier`
+  - formats code in JS files to ensure it conforms to a consistent style

 ### Watch for changes: